 In school each key stage has a weekly music assembly where children have the chance to listen to and learn about a wide range of musical genres and styles and also watch musicians performing.

-Our Raddlebarn Rocks! end-of-year event provides all children in school with the opportunity to perform and show case their talents.
+Our annual end-of-schoolyear event "Raddlebarn Rocks!" provides all children in school with the opportunity to perform and show case their own talents.

 Achievements and Aims